ESG

 • Reiterating with external recruitment firms the importance of receiving a diverse pool of candidates.

 • Identifying training needs for employees and distributing them via a web-based portal.
-Specific trainings provided during the year included UK Equality Act 2010 and a wide-ranging review of the terms ‘Diversity, Equity, and Inclusion’.

 CLIG seeks to encourage employees to regularly participate in community support activities across a wide spectrum of causes that encompass both monetary and non-monetary efforts to help raise awareness.
 In turn, this fosters a culture of leadership, teamwork and appreciation within our Group and community.
 Our long-term goals include: